 Is It Safe to Travel to Uganda in 2026?

-Uganda is currently rated Level 3 — Reconsider Travel by the U.S. Department of State.
-Violent crime, including armed robbery and sexual assault, poses a significant risk in Uganda, particularly in larger cities and border areas.
+Uganda is currently rated Level 4 — Do Not Travel by the U.S. Department of State.
+Violent crime, including armed robbery and sexual assault, poses a real danger in Uganda, particularly in larger cities and border areas.
 There is a risk of terrorist violence targeting public venues and tourist areas, necessitating vigilance among U.S. citizens.
-Protests can occur unexpectedly, often related to political issues, and can escalate quickly, leading to violent responses from security forces.
+Protests can occur unexpectedly, often related to political issues, and can escalate into violence, prompting a strong response from security forces.

 Key concerns cited in the advisory: